Browse documentation

 • Source of truth -- If a behavior isn't covered by a JavaScript test, it isn't guaranteed.

-CLI behavior tests in pr.yml form the second layer, verifying that the command-line tools produce correct output structure, handle error cases gracefully, and that flags like --coverage, --output=json, --source-map, and --timeout work end-to-end.
+CLI behavior tests — the bun scripts under scripts/test-cli-*.ts, run by the workflows' cli job — form the second layer, verifying that the command-line tools produce correct output structure, reject malformed source with the right error, and that options like --coverage, --output=json, --source-map, and --timeout work end-to-end.
 These tests run in CI on every pull request.

 Pascal unit tests (*.Test.pas) exist as a tertiary layer for behavior that cannot be reached through script code or other documented user-facing entry points.
 Even there, prefer stateless, repeatable input/output checks over tests that are tightly coupled to incidental implementation structure.